brainhack-school2020/mwmaclean-BHS2020/README.md

 #### Project Deliverable 2:
 Tracking diffusion MRI data (preprocessed with deliverable 1) and performing data visualization

-Data visualization:
+Data visualization examples:
-1. Connectivity matrix  (see image example below).
+1. Connectivity matrix
 ![](images/connectivity_matrix.png)

-2. Connectome (see image example below).
+2. Connectome
 ![](images/connectome.png)

-3. Connectome projected on a 3D glass brain (see image example below).
+3. Connectome projected on a 3D glass brain
 ![](images/connectome_glassbrain.png)
 * The jupyter notebook version of all three figures is interactive with a drop-down for each subject.